|Journal of American Folklore|

 The Sound Review Editor of the Journal is Jim Nelson of St. Louis Community College.

-The Website Review Editor of the Journal is Ian Brodie of Cape Breton University.
+The Digital Resources Review Editor of the Journal is Andy Kolovos of the Vermont Folklife Center.

 Joey Brackner, Alabama State Council on the Arts